128technology/docs/docs/config_management_over_forwarding.md

 ### Utility Address

 Management interfaces can be configured for redundancy between nodes of a HA pair by provisioning `authority > router > node > device-interface > network-interface > utility-ip-address`.
 If the interface is redundant and management, a `utility-ip-address` is required on the network-interface.
 This address is assigned to the Linux interface when 128T is not running with the original MAC address, not the virtual `shared-phys-address` from 128T configuration.
-The `utility-ip-address` must be unique per router across the nodes.
+The `utility-ip-address` must be unique per node across the router.

 ### Sample Configuration